Buildforce/Olingo-odata4-jpa-processorOld/jpa-tutorial/Tutorials/ChangeData/3-6-BatchRequests.md

 --xyz--
 --abc--
 ```
 In this example we start with top down, so the first entity that is created is the parent of the next.
 The later on is created via a link.
-Nevertheless the POST is executed on `AdministrativeDivisions(DivisionCode='DEF',CodeID='NUTS1',CodePublisher='Eurostat')`, but it does not contain any properties of it.
+Nevertheless, the POST is executed on `AdministrativeDivisions(DivisionCode='DEF',CodeID='NUTS1',CodePublisher='Eurostat')`, but it does not contain any properties of it.
 As a consequence when method `createEntity` is called `requestEntity.jpaAttributes` is empty, whereas `requestEntity.jpaKeys` is filled.
 To be able to handle such requests we have to touch `createEntity` again.
 In case the key of an entity is provided we won't create it, but read it from the database or from the buffer:

 ```Java
 @Override